NodeOps-app/Nodeops-Template-Example-App/README.md

 This example application demonstrates:

-**NodeOps Containerization**: Learn how to containerize a Node.js application for NodeOps Network
+**NodeOps Containerization**: Learn how to containerize a Node.js application for NodeOps Network and use the Agent Terminal

 ## 🤝 Contributing